Romanchikus/aggregate/README.md

 seconds used - how much seconds talked since last update, integer value

+**NOTE**

+Don't worry about storing data past two weeks old.

-We will have retention policy(you don't have to implement) to wipe all data older two weeks, so tables won't grow infinitely.
+We have retention policy to wipe all data older two weeks, so tables won't grow infinitely.

+I don't have to implement it.
+Just keep it in mind.

 ### Also we need to create purchase once users reaches some day limit